stephencweiss/stephencharlesweiss.com/content/blog/2019-07-23/lodash-reduce-some-nested-objects.md

+---
-# Using Lodash Reduce And Some To Accomplish Complex Filtering
+title: 'Using Lodash Reduce And Some To Accomplish Complex Filtering'
+date: '2019-07-23'
+category: ['programming']
+tags: ['lodash', 'filter', 'reduce','iteratee', 'predicate']
+---

 I came across a situation where I had a collection of collections.
 Some of the internal collections, however, I didn’t want to keep around because of the values it held.
 If _all_ of the values resolved to `false`, I would throw it out - but if even a single one was truthy, I’d keep it around.

 I needed a way to economically filter them out.
 If I was dealing with arrays, I’d use `.reduce` and `.some`.
 Faced with objects, however, I looked to Lodash’s methods for both — which conveniently handle not only arrays, but all collections (which includes objects).

 **NB**: The following example is contrived, but illustrative of the kind of situation I was facing.
 ```javascript